tools SPANNING molecular to behavioral analyses

 PROTEOMICS AND TRANScRIPTOMICS

-We are interested in large scale interplay of networks of proteins in the blood and how this changes networks in the brain.
-We leverage proteomics and next-generation gene expression technology (RNAseq, TRAPseq, etc) to gain comprehensive insights into the influence of the systemic environment on the brain in varying disease contexts.
+We are interested in largescale interplay of networks of proteins in the blood and how this influences brain function at the molecular level.
+We leverage cutting-edge proteomics (aptamer-based and other affinity-based technologies) and transcriptomics technology (single-cell RNAseq) to gain comprehensive insights into the influence of the systemic environment on the brain in varying disease contexts.
+Downstream computational approaches are used to understand how systemic interventions influence the interplay among CNS cells for hypothesis testing.